A Survey of Data Agents: Emerging Paradigm or Overstated Hype?: L3: Striving for Autonomous Data Agent

-\ptitle{1) Limited Autonomy in Pipeline Orchestration.} A primary limitation is that, although Proto-L3 data agents have made progress in autonomously orchestrating pipelines to some extent, they still rely heavily on predefined operations or tools.
-This dependence restricts their autonomy, preventing a true transition from L2 partial autonomy to true conditional autonomy.
-For example, systems such as AOP~\cite{wang2025aop}, BigQuery~\cite{google_bigquery}, and Cortex~\cite{snowflake_cortex} continue to orchestrate pipelines with predefined and pre-programmed semantic operators.
-Notable advancements include JoyAgent~\cite{JoyAgent-JDGenie}, which introduces a ``Tool Evolution'' capability that dynamically generates new tools by reassembling existing atomic tools.
-However, this process remains a form of recombination rather than genuine ab initio creation.
-AgenticData~\cite{agenticdata} enables the curation of non-predefined operations through LLM-based code generation, but lacks validation regarding the effectiveness and robustness.
-Sun et al.~\cite{sun2025data} outline the potential of automatic data-skill discovery to address these gaps by extracting atomic skills from diverse task examples, organizing them hierarchically based on prevalence, and equipping data agents with a validated, dynamically enriched toolkit that transcends fixed operator sets.
-Future research should integrate continuous skill discovery with pipeline orchestration, enabling data agents to generate, evaluate, and deploy both predefined and emergent skills across complex workflows, thereby advancing autonomy toward true L3.
+\ptitle{1) Limited Autonomy in Pipeline Orchestration.} A primary limitation of current Proto-L3 data agents is reliance on predefined operations or tools.
+For instance, AOP~\cite{wang2025aop}, BigQuery~\cite{google_bigquery}, and Cortex~\cite{snowflake_cortex} orchestrate pipelines with predefined semantic operators, which restricts their autonomy.
+While JoyAgent~\cite{JoyAgent-JDGenie} features ``Tool Evolution'' to reassemble tools, such recombination is still limited within the atomic tool pool.
+AgenticData~\cite{agenticdata} generates non-predefined operations via LLM-based code generation, but lacks validation regarding the effectiveness and robustness.
+Sun et al.~\cite{sun2025data} discuss the feasibility of automatic data-skill discovery to create a dynamic toolkit beyond fixed operator sets.
+Future work should integrate continuous skill discovery with orchestration to generate, evaluate, and deploy emergent skills, further advancing autonomy toward true L3.